This page is for wildlife that I've photographed in the wild whilst holidaying in Spain.

 Moorish Gecko / Crocodile Gecko (Tarentola mauritanica)

-The Moorish Gecko is an medium to large sized gecko, growing to around 15cm in length, including its tail.
+The Moorish Gecko is an medium to large sized gecko, growing to a total length of around 15cm, including its tail.
 The Moorish Gecko is found in Northern Africa and throughout the Mediterranean area, and is expanding its range.
 One of the most obvious characteristics of this gecko and the reason behind it being known as the Crocodile Gecko are the rows of tubercular scales that run down its back, sides and tail.
 This is a strong and heavily built gecko with a large and pointed head.
 Their colour can vary from grey - yellow - beige - reddish brown.

 Moorish Gecko, photographed in Torremolinos, Spain, 18th August 2011